temporalio/documentation/docs/concepts/what-is-a-workflow-execution.md

 **Open**

 - Running: The only Open status for a Workflow Execution.
-  When the Workflow Execution is Running, it is either actively progressing or suspended because it is waiting on something.
+  When the Workflow Execution is Running, it is either actively progressing or is waiting on something.

 **Closed**